Longarm Service Prices

 Must be a minimum of 8" larger than quilt top.

 You may supply your own batting, no fusible, high loft polyester battings.
 Please avoid bargain bin battings they do not quilt well and do not hold up to wear.

-	I do carry Quilter's Dream and Hobbs batting.
+I do carry Quilter's Dream.

 Finally there is no need to baste the layers together, I baste the layers together on the quilt frame.
 To avoid additional pressing charges fold press backing and quilt top over a good quality pant hanger;to avoid creases and pressing charges do not use the clip type hanger.

 All backing and batting will be trimmed to 1" when quilting is completed unless otherwise requested.
 All excess fabric and batting will be returned to you.